 - You withhold $750 or less each quarter

 - You’re a farmer who’s required to file with the Idaho Department of Labor

 You must file Form 910 once per year if you’re in one of these situations:

 - You’re a farmer who isn’t required to file with the Idaho Department of Labor

 Idaho has a statewide UI benefits program that works to replace part of the income an individual would lose during a period of unemployment.
 Employers must report wages and pay unemployment insurance tax if they pay at least $1,500 in wages or have employees working for them for some portion of a week in 20 different weeks.

-Employer contributions, charged for the first $43,000 that each employee earns in a calendar year, are the primary funding of this state program.
+In 2023, Idaho’s taxable wage base increased from $46,500 to $49,900.
+This means that employers are charged a contribution for the first $49,900 that each employee earns in a calendar year.
+These contributions are the primary funding of this state program.

 The Unemployment Insurance Division has defined certain employers as exempt, meaning they are not required to have coverage.
 Those exceptions include:

 - Elected officials, judicial officers, and other governmental units

 - Students, hospital interns, and correctional institution hospital workers